LaunchWare/launchware-site/apps/gatsby/content/blog/roboto-search-engine-optimization-for-your-rails-staging-environment/index.md

 ---
 layout: post
-title: 'Roboto: Search Engine Optimization for Your Rails Environment'
+title: "Roboto: Search Engine Optimization for Your Rails Environment"
 date: 2012-04-23 15:43
 comments: true
 author: Dan Pickett
 categories:
   - rails
   - search engine optimization
   - open source
-publishedAt: '2012-04-23'
+publishedAt: "2012-04-23"
 ---

 The Google bots will thank you for not [duplicating content on the InterWeb](https://www.seomoz.org/learn-seo/duplicate-content).